 Therefore, those inventions were created by a mostly homogeneous culture.

 On the other hand, there have been homogeneous cultures that had produced so little innovation that they were in the stone age when outside civilizations came into contact with them.
 The American Indians and Hawaiians would be good examples of this.
-Therefore, does this argue in favor of homogeneous cultures or against?
+Therefore, does this argument in favour of homogeneous cultures or against?

 It should be noted and recognized that nearly all of the studies started with the hypothesis that diversity increases innovation.

 The reason is simple.
-Proposing that diversity is negative for innovation is not politically correct.
-Therefore the hypothesis is “bounded” by what is an appealing outcome, not by what would be expected — which is hypothesis on in each direction.
+Proposing that diversity is detrimental for innovation is not politically correct.
+Therefore the hypothesis is “bounded” by what is an appealing outcome, not by what would be expected — which is the hypothesis on in each direction.

 The research does not describe how far afield the educational background is supposed to be.

 It should also be recognized that corporations do not have any particular objective to be innovative.
 Their corporate charters state very clearly that their goals are increasing shareholder wealth and increasing profitability.
-These objectives can be met more easily and a lower cost through posing as innovative (as is common in the pharmaceutical and software industries) and engaging in anticompetitive business practices.
+These objectives can be met more efficiently and a lower cost through posing as innovative (as is common in the pharmaceutical and software industries) and engaging in anti-competitive business practices.

 For example, the return on investment through political lobbying is far and away far superior to any return from investments in innovation.
-With a return of 76,000% on lobbying funding, there is a very weak argument to redirect those funds to innovation.
+With a gain of 76,000% on lobbying funding, there is a feeble argument to redirect those funds to change.

 How Companies Fake their Interest in Innovation

-Furthermore, there are all manner of things that could be done to increase innovation in all countries that aren’t done.
-One major factor that would cause a dramatic rise in innovation is to break up companies, particularly the largest companies with the most monopoly power.
+Furthermore, there is all manner of things that could be done to increase innovation in all countries that aren’t done.
+One major factor that would cause a dramatic rise in innovation is to break up companies, particularly the most significant companies with the most monopoly power.
 However, this is not even proposed.
-And it is not proposed because it would reduce the profits of monopolistic entities.
-Many of these entities use fake innovation as a cover for what are actually anti-competitive rents extracted from the economy.
+And it is not recommended because it would reduce the profits of monopolistic entities.
+Many of these entities use fake innovation as a cover for what are anti-competitive rents extracted from the economy.

-Therefore, there is not only no consistent evidence that diversity outside of educational diversity leads to higher innovation, but there is also no evidence that corporations actually have it as a goal to be innovative.
+Therefore, there is only no consistent evidence that diversity outside of educational diversity leads to higher innovation.
+Still, there is also no evidence that corporations have it as a goal to be innovative.